ConvoStack/convostack/docs/docs/frontend/use-convostack-hook.md

 Description:

-- The `openConversationList` function opens the conversation list of the widget or an `EmbedChat` component.
+- The `openConversationList` function opens the conversation list of the widget or an `ConvoStackEmbed` component.

 Parameters:

-- `embedId?: string` - The `embedId` of the EmbedChat component for which to open the conversation list.
-If provided, it opens the conversation list of the EmbedChat component.
+- `embedId?: string` - The `embedId` of the `ConvoStackEmbed` component for which to open the conversation list.
+If provided, it opens the conversation list of the `ConvoStackEmbed` component.
 If not provided, it opens the conversation list of the widget.

 Example Usage: